PgBiel/elembic/src/types/types.typ

       if kind == "native" and param.data == dictionary {
         a => a.all(x => type(x) == dictionary and custom-type-key not in x)
       } else if param.input.all(i => type(i) == type) and dictionary not in param.input {
-        // No custom types accepted
+        // No custom types accepted (the check above excludes '(tid: ..., name: ...)' as well as "any")
         // If this is a custom type, it will return type(x) = dictionary, so it will fail
         // So that suffices
         if input.len() == 1 {